dojo/docs/dijit/form/DateTextBox.rst

 See the Accessibility Section in `dijit.form.ValidationTextBox <dijit/form/ValidationTextBox>`_

 The calendar popup associated with the DateTextBox is not yet keyboard accessible.
-However, the DateTextBox will still meet accessibility requirments as long as the developer provides the validation parameters promptMessage and invalidMessage when creating the DateTextBox.
-[TODO: there are default messages; this should not be required]  These messages are implemented in a format that is accessible to all users.
+However, the DateTextBox will still meet accessibility requirments as long as the developer provides the validation parameters promptMessage and invalidMessage when creating the DateTextBox (note that there is a default invalidMessage but not a promptMessage).
+These messages are implemented in a format that is accessible to all users.